gh-andrem/Defender-For-Identity-MDI-Deployment-Classic-Sensor-v2-Checklist/mdi-deployment-checklist.md

 // Verify last digit in output (HarddiskVolumeShadowCopyX) and add to next command copy \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopyX\windows\ntds\ntds.dit C:\temp\ntds.dit
 ```
+- [ ] **Result**
-- [ ] **Result**: NTDS.dit should be copied to temporary folder.
-Multiple alerts should be created in Defender XDR portal, e.g. Suspicious Service launched (PSEXESVC), Suspicious credentials dump from NTDS.dit (if MDE is deployed on server)
+  - NTDS.dit should be copied to temporary folder.
+  - Multiple alerts should be created in Defender XDR portal, e.g. Suspicious Service launched (PSEXESVC), Suspicious credentials dump from NTDS.dit (if MDE is deployed on server)